romanos/omniauth-hubspot/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Special Thanks

+In a rush, I borrowed heavily from [kmrshntr](https://github.com/kmrshntr)'s Slack Strategy in order to make this work.
+Thanks!